MANSA: Learning Fast and Slow in Multi-Agent Systems: Related Work

 \section{Related Work}

 A key aim of the CT-DE framework is to ensure the policies it generates are consistent with the desired system goal.
-This principle is known the Individual-Global-Max (IGM) principle \citep{son2019qtran}.
-To realise this in the CT-DE framework, QMIX \cite{rashid2018qmix} and VDN \cite{sunehag2017value} propose two sufficient conditions of IGM to factorise the joint action-value function.
-Crucially, such decompositions and limited by the action-value function classes they can represent and can perform badly in systems that do not adhere to these conditions \citep{wang2020qplex}.
+One framework to fulfil this from a game theoretical perspective is called Markov Convex game (MCG) \cite{wang2020shapley, wang2022shaq}.
+A necessary condition for the MCG is the Individual-Global-Max (IGM) principle \citep{son2019qtran}.
+To realise the IGM in the CT-DE framework, QMIX \cite{rashid2018qmix} and VDN \cite{sunehag2018value} propose two sufficient conditions of IGM to factorise the joint action-value function.
+Crucially, such decompositions and limited by the action-value function classes and the systems that do not adhere to these conditions \citep{wangqplex}.

 Several methods have been proposed to address this structural limitation.
-QPLEX \citep{wang2020qplex} uses a dueling network architecture to factor the joint action-value function avoiding representational restrictions.
+QPLEX \citep{wangqplex} uses a dueling network architecture to factor the joint action-value function avoiding representational restrictions.
 Nevertheless, QPLEX has been shown to fail in simple tasks with non-monotonic value functions \citep{rashid2020weighted}.
 QTRAN \citep{son2019qtran} formulates the MARL problem as a constrained optimisation problem with L2 penalties for decentralisation.
-Nevertheless, QTRAN has been shown to scale poorly in complex MARL tasks such as SMAC \citep{peng2020facmac}.
+Nevertheless, QTRAN has been shown to scale poorly in complex MARL tasks such as SMAC \citep{peng2021facmac}.
 WQMIX \citep{rashid2020weighted} considers a weighted projection which is weighted towards better performing joint actions.
 At the core of these techniques are heuristics that do not guarantee IGM consistency.
 Consequently, achieving full expressiveness of the IGM function class with scalability remains an open challenge for MARL.